 You can also park at any of the parks in town, including MacFarland Park, Garrett Park or Martin Johnson Park.

-Each of the suggested parks and streets listed above are marked with blue regions on this interactive map:
+Each of the suggested parks, the Masonic Lodge and streets listed above are marked with blue regions on this interactive map:

 Start line: Breakfast feed with hard boiled eggs, hash browns, sausage, oatmeal, coffee and OJ.
 Sponsored by Enumclaw Rotary and Lions clubs - separate $10 donation, all of which goes directly to these two community organizations.
 Pre-register online at the RCC site; very limited walk-ins will be available.
 Breakfast will be served from 4 - 7 am in the Thunder Mountain Middle School Commons.
 NOTE: no bike shoes, not even ones with recessed cleats.
 There will be a shoe cop at the door.